rinsi-Gupta/Food-Delivery-App/README.md

-# Tomato - Food Ordering App
+# SnapEats - Food Ordering App

 <p> This is a web app built using React JS for frontend and Node JS, Express for creating the REST APIs along with Mongo DB to store data.
 </p>